abuehl/docs/recommendations-for-using-modules.md

 ### Avoid using internal partitions

-Prefer using modules.
-Compose a larger module of smaller ones.
+Prefer using modules instead.
+Compose larger modules of smaller ones.
 Don't try to use internal partitions for hiding purposes.
 It's no problem to create a module which is only intended for internal use.